NGEET/fates-tutorial/docs/source/inventory_init.md

 | dbh |cm |Stem diameter breast height |
 | pft |integer |Plant Functional Type |
 | n |Stem/m2 |Stem density |

+In the next section we show you how to set up a FATES run and point to these files for an inventory initialization.